 Supporting your Social Justice Work

 Soon we will be posted an updated list of opportunities on and off campus for social justice oriented work.
 For instance The New Challenge, hosted by the The New School, now has a course offered to help students craft their proposals for funding.
-The Lang Civic Engagement and Social Justice Office also supports Summer Fellowships, trips and other activities that make you more competitive for other internships and fellowships, see this direct link for more information.
-Lasting Eugene Lang College also supports student driven work that happens outside the classroom, be it a summer certificate course, activist effort, or study abroad experience through the Lang Opportunity Awards.
+The Lang Civic Engagement and Social Justice Office also supports Summer Fellowships, trips and other activities that make you more competitive for other internships and fellowships and Eugene Lang College supports student driven work that happens outside the classroom, be it a summer certificate course, activist effort, or study abroad experience see the list of opportunities at this Engaged Learning direct link for more information.

 Creating a Mentor Network